shaddamalbz/React-Typescript-Vite-Starter/README.md

 # React + TypeScript + Vite Starter

-A template for starting develop React appliaction
+A template for starting develop React application using vite

 ## Tech Stack